Périgueux

 5 sur 5 Reviews posted by Titou et TITI on 05/10/2022

-Appointment booking for documents by internet.
-I had an impeccable welcome from the teams with listening, explanation, etc...
+Make appointments for documents online.
+I had an impeccable welcome from the teams with attentive listening, explanation, etc...
 I wanted to thank and congratulate the civil status service team because in the eyes of the world it must not be easy every day.

 • Stéphane Orliac